11 Easy Bathroom Safety Tips For Seniors

 As far as improving the safety in a bathroom for the elderly goes, it’s never too soon to take the right steps.
 And it’s the least you can do for an aging loved one.
 Detailed below are 11 easy bathroom safety tips to keep seniors safe.

-An elevated toilet seat is an essential elderly care product.
+An elevated toilet seat is an essential elderly care product and a vital addition to the range of toilet accessories available for the elderly.
 There’s an expensive alternative, of course.
 You’ll need to replace the toilet with a taller model.
 But that can be a major renovation project with a high price tag.
 Adding an elevated toilet seat to the existing toilet is easy and economical.
 The installation is fast and secure, too.

 White Comfort Height Toilet